What We Believe

 To empower your comm center with tools to thrive.

-Our services are interactive, experiential, and fun, with focused learning activities, music and deep-dive exercises that engage learners at a level that matters to them.
+Our consulting services and training sessions are designed specifically for 9-1-1 professionals and address the primary challenges of the 9-1-1 center.
+Our consulting focuses on the deepest issues affecting your center’s morale.
+Our trainings are interactive, experiential, and fun, with focused learning activities and deep-dive exercises that engage learners at a level that matters to them.
 Participants leave with specific actionable tools they can immediately apply to their work and life.

 Adam Timm, Founder

-Adam Timm is a bestselling author, keynote speaker and consultant on the topics of personal resilience and peak performance for 9-1-1 telecommunicators.
+Adam Timm is a culture change consultant and training instructor for 9-1-1.
 Adam spent over a decade as a 9-1-1 operator for the Los Angeles Police Department, where he pioneered a stress resilience program that contributed to a 45% decrease in sick time usage.
 After leaving the LAPD, Adam started his training company, “The Healthy Dispatcher,” to bring tools for resilience to this challenging profession.

 Participants in Adam’s training classes and conference sessions praise his energetic and interactive presentation style, calling his sessions “an awesome learning experience,” “captivating, thought-provoking,” “amazing,” and “incredibly engaging.”
 Adam travels nearly 300 days a year presenting training classes, conference sessions and consulting across the country.

 He is a board-certified stress management consultant and the author of two books, including the #1 bestseller,Stress Is Optional!
 How to Kick the Habit, and the popular, “Dispatcher Stress: 50 Lessons on Beating the Burnout.”
 Adam’s articles and blog posts on Dispatcher Wellness and Effective PSAP Leadership have been read by tens of thousands.